Best Lemon Bars with Shortbread Crust

-If you want a thicker cookie layer, just increase the ingredients by 50% more and add 5 to 10 minutes to the first baking time.
+If you want a thicker cookie layer, just increase the shortbread crust ingredients by 50% more and add 5 to 10 minutes to the first baking time.

 I would not recommend a thinner crust than this one though, the filling will ooze out the bottom during baking.

-Bake until the center of the lemon bars no longer jiggle when gently shaking the baking pan.
+Bake until the center is no longer jiggly when gently shaking the baking pan.

 I find the best way to get this crust evenly formed is to use the bottom of a measuring cup.